HarisShah1122/Hydro_seal_insulation_works/main-file/README.md

-# Skyware IT Solutions - Official Website
+# Hydro Seal Insulation Works - Official Website

-A modern, responsive website built with Next.js for Skyware IT Solutions, showcasing our technology services and digital solutions.
+A modern, responsive website built with Next.js for Hydro Seal Insulation Works, showcasing our comprehensive insulation and waterproofing services in the UAE.

 ## 🚀 Features